Contagion (2011 film): Conception and writing

-Story development for Contagion coincided with Burns' collaboration with Soderbergh in The Informant!
+Story development for Contagion coincided with Scott Z. Burns' collaboration with Steven Soderbergh in The Informant!
 (2009).
 The duo had initially planned to create a biographical film on Leni Riefenstahl, a trailblazer in German cinema during the 1930s and a figure in the rise of the Nazi Party.
 Soderbergh later contacted Burns to cancel the project, as he thought that a film about Riefenstahl would struggle to attract an audience.
 Intrigued with the field of transmission, Burns suggested that they instead create a film that centered on a pandemic situation—"an interesting thriller version of a pandemic movie".
 His main objective was to construct a medical thriller that "really felt like what could happen".

 Burns consulted with Larry Brilliant, renowned for his work in eradicating smallpox, to develop an accurate perception of a pandemic event.
 He had seen one of Brilliant's TED presentations, which he was fascinated by, and realized that "the point of view of people within that field isn't 'If this is going to happen', it's 'When is this going to happen?
 Brilliant introduced Burns to epidemiologist W. Ian Lipkin.
 With the aid of these physicians, the producers were able to obtain additional perspectives from representatives of the World Health Organization.
 Burns also met with the author of The Coming Plague, Laurie Garrett.
 Her 1995 book helped Burns consider a variety of potential plots for the film.
 He wanted to feature an official from the CDC, and ultimately decided to use an epidemiologist, since that role requires interacting with people while tracking the disease.

 Although he had done research on pandemics six months prior to the 2009 flu pandemic, that outbreak enhanced his understanding of the societal apparatus that responds during the onset stages of a pandemic.
 To him, it was not solely the virus itself that one had to be concerned about, but how society handles the situation.
 "I saw them come to life", Burns said, "and I saw issues about, 'Well, do you close the schools and if you close the schools, then who stays home with the kids?
 And will everyone keep their kids at home?'
 Things happening online, which is where the Jude Law character came from, that there's going to be information that comes out online where people want to be ahead of the curve, so some people will write things about anti-virals or different treatment protocols, and so there's always going to be an information and that information also has sort of a viral pulse."